chaoscollective/chaos-lib-client/README.md

 ## 3rd Party

-We've added a handful of 3rd party open source javascript libraries for convience.
+We've added a handful of 3rd party open source javascript libraries for convenience.
 These include:

 * markdown